tedneward/ProfBlog/content/patterns/index.md

 * The original patterns are not duplicated in their entirety*.
 This is deliberate, in that I wish to avoid any copyright infringement and I want to encourage those who have not read the original book to procure a copy and do so.

 * The patterns are cast into a "simpler" form.* Rather than the long form the GOF used, I have chosen to try and "simplify" the patterns by following a Problem/Solution/Context/Consequences format, with particular emphasis on Context and Consequences.
+A few Variations on the patterns have emerged over time, so I try to capture those, as well.

 * Some additional patterns are described here.